mustansarfiaz/SAT/README.md

   author={Fiaz, Mustansar and Cholakkal, Hisham and Anwar, Rao Muhammad and Khan, Fahad Shahbaz}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, year={2023}
+@inproceedings{fiaz2022psarm,
+  title={PS-ARM: An End-to-End Attention-aware Relation Mixer Network for Person Search}, author={Fiaz, Mustansar and Cholakkal, Hisham and Narayan, Sanath and Anwar, Rao Muhammad and Khan, Fahad Shahbaz}, booktitle={Proceedings of the ACCV Asian Conference on Computer Vision}, year={2022}
+}
 }